Student loan repayments are set to resume. Here's what to know.

 When does interest start accruing on student loans?

-Student loan interest will begin accruing again on Friday, September 1, according to the Department of Education.
+Student loan interest starts accruing again on September 1, according to the Department of Education.

 When are student loan payments due?